2026-2027 Budget Information

 Stay in the Know

-Stay tuned to this webpage to learn more about the City’s budget, ask questions and find helpful resources as the City navigates budget options for 2024 and planning for the 2025 Budget.
+Stay tuned to this webpage to learn more about the City’s 2025-2026 budget, ask questions and find helpful resources as the City prepares its 2026 Budget.

 How the City Gets Its Revenue